bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 However, if we were to return a function from `addOne()` that referenced `counter`, counter would become part of the context of that new function, even after `addOne()` finishes executing.
 This is easier to see in code than to explain in words:

-This works! we only instantiate counter when `createAdder()` is called, but it’s value gets updated whenever the function it returns is called.
+This works! we only instantiate counter when `createAdder()` is called, but it's value gets updated whenever the function it returns is called.

 > We say that this inner function is closed around the variable `counter`